-The Director of Nondiscrimination and Title IX informs the parties of the determination within two to three (2-3) business days of the resolution, ideally simultaneously, but without significant time delay between notifications.
+The Title IX Coordinator informs the parties of the determination within two to three (2-3) business days of the resolution, ideally simultaneously, but without significant time delay between notifications.
 Notifications are made in writing and may be delivered by one or more of the following methods: in person or emailed to the parties' Barnard-issued or designated email account.
 Once emailed, and/or received in-person, notice is presumptively delivered.
 The Notification of Outcome specifies the finding for each alleged policy violation, any sanction(s) that may result and the rationale supporting the findings.